-Viotti composed twenty nine violin concertos between the years 1782 and 1805.
-Concerto no.22 in A minor, composed in London in the mid-1790s stands out as one of his most popular works.
+Viotti composed twenty-nine violin concertos between the years 1782 and 1805.
+Concerto no.22 in A minor, composed in London in the mid-1790s, stands out as one of his most famous works.
 It has been performed and recorded by many great violinists.
-Brahms, in a letter to Clara Schumann, wrote about his admiration to this fantastic concerto.
+Brahms, in a letter to Clara Schumann, wrote about his admiration for this fantastic concerto.
 It was also a favorite piece of legendary violinist, Fritz Kreisler, who wrote the piano reduction and cadenzas for the concerto, and performed it frequently.

-While this work is often regarded as a “student concerto”, it definitely deserves a place among the great violin concertos.
+While this work is often regarded as a “student concerto,” it deserves a place among the great violin concertos.
 The first movement opens with a lengthy orchestral tutti, the soloist then enters with a series of contrasting passages so cleverly woven together.
-The second movement is a beautiful interlude, leading to the third movement which brings a sense of anxiousness and unrest.
+The second movement is a beautiful interlude, leading to the third movement, which brings a sense of anxiousness and unrest.

 Pierre Rode (1774-1830)

 A star student of Viotti, French violinist Rode was mostly known for his 24 caprices.
-He was a widely respectable musician and he premiered Beethoven’s final violin sonata.
+He was a widely respectable musician, and he premiered Beethoven’s final violin sonata.
 The thirteen violin concertos that he composed were nearly forgotten, despite being very popular at his time.
-Rode’s Concerto no.7 in A minor, Op.9 was one of the few works that Paganini would perform apart from his own compositions.
-It was also a favourite piece of Wieniawski.
+Rode’s Concerto no.7 in A minor, Op.9 was one of the few works that Paganini would perform apart from his compositions.
+It was also a favorite piece of Wieniawski.

 Charles Auguste de Bériot (1802-1870)

-He composed ten violin concertos and his Concerto no.9 in A minor, Op.104 was considered as an important pedagogy work for students.
-The first movement was also included in Barbara Barber’s Solos for Young Violinist, Vol.4 - a popular compilation of violin pieces favoured by many teachers.
+He composed ten violin concertos, and his Concerto no.9 in A minor, Op.104 was considered as an important pedagogy work for students.
+The first movement was also included in Barbara Barber’s Solos for Young Violinist, Vol.4 - a popular compilation of violin pieces favored by many teachers.